linode/docs/docs/security/visualize-server-security-with-the-elk-stack.md

 **ElasticSearch**

-  - Essentially the heart of the ELK Stack, ElasticSearch provides powerful search and analytical capabilities.
-It's purpose in the ELK Stack is to centrally store and retrieve data collected by Logstash.
+  - The heart of the Elastic Stack, ElasticSearch provides powerful search and analytical capabilities.
+It's purpose in the Elastic Stack is to centrally store and retrieve data collected by Logstash.

 **Logstash**

-  - Ingests data from multiple sources and passes it along to a central database (ElasticSearch)
+  - Receives data input from multiple sources and passes it along to a central database (ElasticSearch)

 **Kibana**